 6.3.10.
 Tare the system by pressing the Tare button.

 6.3.9.
 Stretch the BP segment by pressing the start test button.
 This pulls the tissue at an assigned rate of 500 mm/min until complete failure occurs in any segment of the BP.
 This stretch rate is selected based on the available literature4,8,18.
-The program also saves a video file, the applied tensile load, displacement of the tissue, and duration of the test.
+The program also saves: a video file; the applied tensile load data; displacement of the tissue data; and duration of the test details.

 6.3.10.
-Record the failure site, which is the point at which the tissue ruptures.
+Record the failure site, which is the point at which the tissue rupture occurs.

 6.4.
 Euthanasia: euthanize piglets at the end of the experiment with a lethal dose of pentobarbital (5 g/kg i.v.).